 Projects must be initiated in a timely manner and completed by the agreed upon completions date.
 Any funds not spent by the completion date will be returned to the Fund.

 Questions regarding the Campus Sustainability Fund may be directed to Environmental Sustainability.

 Application Requirements and Deadlines

-Applications will be reviewed on a rolling basis from October 21, 2013 to January 17, 2014.
+Applications will be reviewed on a rolling basis from July 1 to January 18 of the current fiscal year.
 Applicants are encouraged to get their applications in early.
 All materials must be submitted via e-mail to Environmental Sustainability.
 As detailed below, you must include schedule/projected timeline, evaluation criteria, necessary campus approvals, references, and any applicable leader and participant qualifications.

 You will receive an e-mail confirmation of receipt of your application.

 - Personal Information